 The Val Tovanella Nature Reserve occupies an area of 1,040 hectares in the central part of the province of Belluno and in the southernmost fringes of Cadore.
 It evokes a sense of complete, solitary wilderness.

-The Nature Reserve is situated mostly in the municipality of Ospitale di Cadore, along the section of the Piave valley known as 'Canal del Piave' for its being very narrow; the villages in this area are mostly built in stone, with very tall houses (the picture below portrays Termine di Cadore – the first village of Cadore – from which the Val Tovanella Nature Reserve can be best accessed).
+The Nature Reserve is situated mostly in the municipality of Ospitale di Cadore, along the section of the Piave valley known as 'Canal del Piave' for its being very narrow; the villages in this area are mostly built in stone, with very tall houses (the picture above portrays Termine di Cadore – the first village of Cadore – from which the Val Tovanella Nature Reserve can be best accessed).

 The Val Tovanella is famous for the beauty of its forests, as its steep slopes – up to 1,700 metres of altitude – are covered by woodlands dominated by beech (Fagus sylvatica), mixed with Silver fir (Abies alba) at the lower altitudes and Norway spruce (Picea abies) higher up.